bouvet/spring-workshop/README.md

 - JUnit

-## The end Product
+### The goal of this workshop
-We will create a simple REST API where the end product should be a service where you can create and view movies displayed at a Cinema.
+We will create a simple REST API where the end product should be a service where you can create, and view movies displayed at a Cinema.

 We will also create some unit tests to verify our application work as intended.